Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 Causes of Poor Blood Flow

 Poor blood circulation usually occurs when fatty materials such as cholesterol are deposited on the inner lining of blood vessels (arteries and veins).
-These deposits may build up gradually over time, leading to narrowing of vessels.
+These deposits may build up gradually over time, leading to the narrowing of vessels.

 This type of fat deposit on blood vessels is referred to as plaque.
 This progressive disease is called atherosclerosis.
 It ranges from a mild obstruction to a complete blockage of a blood vessel.
-If left untreated, plaques that continue to protrude into blood vessels can lead to serious medical conditions such as hypertension, varicose veins, phlebitis, peripheral artery disease (PAD), heart attack and stoke.
+If left untreated, plaques that continue to protrude into blood vessels can lead to serious medical conditions such as hypertension, varicose veins, phlebitis, peripheral artery disease (PAD), heart attack and stroke.